alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 #### Where do you need help?

 * Advice for how to approach a mini (and short term) readdressing of work packages.
+	* EK - I will check in with DC about some of the things you have raised this week and get back to you.

 #### Any other topics